What is a urinalysis?

 It may help to think of urine specific gravity as the density of the urine.
 A healthy kidney should produce dense (concentrated) urine, while watery (dilute) urine may signal underlying disease.

-Normal animals may pass dilute urine from time to time during the day, and a single dilute urine sample is not necessarily a cause for concern.
-If a pet continues to pass dilute urine, then there could be underlying kidney or metabolic disease and further investigation is recommended.
+Healthy animals may occasionally pass dilute urine during the day, and a single dilute urine sample is not necessarily a cause for concern.
+If a pet continues to pass dilute urine, there could be underlying kidney or metabolic disease and further investigation is recommended.

 What is urine pH and why is it measured?

 Urine pH is a measure of how acidic or alkaline the urine is.
-The pH can change with diet, but can also signal the presence of infection or metabolic disease.
-Normal urine in cats and dogs ranges from mildly acidic to mildly alkaline.
+The pH can change with diet but can also signal the presence of infection or metabolic disease.
+Urine in cats and dogs ranges from mildly acidic to mildly alkaline.
 Extremes in urine pH beyond this range are more likely to be associated with disease.

 How is the chemical analysis of the urine performed?